zorowangtt/phdthesis/source/13_chapter5_fixl.md

-*b* cofactor and the outer surface makes contacts with the opposing monomer and the flanking Jα helix to form a homodimer.[@bhate2015] The dimer interface in FixLH homodimer is continuous and highly connected, comprising of α'α, Aα, Bβ helices, Gβ, Ηβ, Iβ strands and the Jα helix.[@ayers2008] Mutation experiments[@jasaitis2006;@dunham2003;@balland2006;@gilles-gonzalez2006;@miyatake2000;@mukai2000;@yamawaki2016;@tanaka2006] pointed out that multiple residues surrounding the heme core and on the dimer interface may play a key role in the signal transmission event according to the
+*b* cofactor and the outer surface makes contacts with the opposing monomer and the flanking Jα helix to form a homodimer.[@bhate2015] The dimer interface in FixLH homodimer is continuous and highly connected, comprising of α'α, Aα, Bβ helices, Gβ, Ηβ, Iβ sheets and the Jα helix.[@ayers2008] Mutation experiments[@jasaitis2006;@dunham2003;@balland2006;@gilles-gonzalez2006;@miyatake2000;@mukai2000;@yamawaki2016;@tanaka2006] pointed out that multiple residues surrounding the heme core and on the dimer interface may play a key role in the signal transmission event according to the